 Beanies have become some of my favorite things to makes.
 All the things I used to struggle with are easier now (after time and patience and just learning), and I’ve even designed a few of my beanie patterns.
 Two things never change though: my sizing method and my stretchy crochet ribbing.

-If you have trouble sizing beanies too, then make sure you grab a copy of my Ultimate Guide to Sizing Hats ebook.
-It’s totally free and it has done-for-you list of measurements for every size beanie you’d want to make.
-Plus, there are guides walking you through how to actually figure out sizing and customize it to your needs!
+If you have trouble sizing beanies too, then make sure you grab a copy of my Ultimate Guide to Sizing Hats cheat sheet.
+It’s totally free and it has an extensive list of measurements for every size beanie you’d want to make.

 Freebie: Ultimate Guide to Sizing Hats